Boarding Schools for Boys in Brooklyn, New York…

 Enrolling Boys from Brooklyn, New York, Safe Harbor is Boarding School in Florida with Non-Stop Education

 At Safe Harbor, practical knowledge is as important as academic knowledge.
-Besides all aspects of boating and seamanship, we offer vocational training in a variety of topics, like woodworking, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical work.
+Besides all aspects of boating and seamanship, we offer vocational training in a variety of topics, like woodworking, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical work.

 Normal high school takes place year-round and can be accelerated, giving students a chance to catch up wherever they may be lagging academically.
 Boys who graduate Safe Harbor receive a Florida high school diploma, and most go on to colleges of their choice.

 We also believe boys should be competent in basic life skills.
 Residents of Safe Harbor are taught to balance a checkbook and handle credit responsibly, find a job using appropriate resume and interview skills, understand basic nutrition, and handle grocery shopping and cooking, to name just a few of the topics we cover.
 Our goal is to make your boy respectful, self-reliant, confident, and competent.

 Safe Harbor is a Boarding School that Helps Boys from Brooklyn, New York Make a Change of Heart and Attitude

 Concerning counseling, our program includes group and one-on-one counseling, both from a mental health professional and from a pastoral counselor.
 The small size of our program ensures plenty of interaction time for boys from Brooklyn, New York with professional staff and mentors.